A Look at Advanced Education in Afghanistan

 And this gets us to what it takes to study in Afghanistan.
 Studying in Afghanistan is not something to consider if you just want to make use of their great mathematics programs or earn a few credits for your medical degree.
 The universities in Afghanistan are good and getting better, but the real reason to study in Afghanistan is because you take an interest in the future of the country, in human rights, in the advancement of rights for women everywhere, and in the cause of peace.

 Studying in Afghanistan demands that one goes in with both eyes open.
 The simple fact of the matter is that Afghanistan, though not as dangerous as it was just a few years ago, is still a country torn by war and rife with social, cultural and governmental problems.
 The next generation of Afghan students and Americans and Europeans who go to Afghanistan to study necessarily must take an interest not only in their chosen professional field, but in the cause of human rights.

 Essentially, studying in Afghanistan comes with a certain degree of responsibility.
-If you want to relax on the beach between classes, then you may want to consider study in the Caribbean islands.
-If you want to enjoy local culture, then you may want to consider study in Hong Kong or London.
-If you study in Afghanistan, you're going to be confronted face to face with many of the problems that face our generation around the world.
+If you want to relax on the beach between classes, then you may want to consider studying in the Caribbean islands.
+If you want to enjoy local culture, then you may want to consider studying in Hong Kong or London.
+If you study in Afghanistan, you're going to be confronted face-to-face with many of the problems that face our generation around the world.

 We don't want to tell you not to study in Afghanistan, but know that parts of the country are still dangerous, and the situation remains sensitive.
 This being said, studying in Afghanistan will be a tremendous learning experience for future leaders and innovators in public service.